r0nlt/Space-Radiation-Tolerant/FAQ/BITWISE-MANIPULATION/SHADOW_NUMBERS_GALOISFIELD_3D_TENSOR.md

 # Shadow Numbers, Galois Fields, and 3D Tensors in Radiation-Tolerant Memory Protection

+> **Note:** Math formulas are shown as code blocks for GitHub compatibility.
+Mermaid diagrams are in fenced code blocks.
+GitHub does not natively render LaTeX math, but you can copy formulas into a LaTeX tool for proper rendering.

 ## Overview

 This document explains how **shadow numbers**, **Galois fields**, and **3D tensors** are integrated to create a robust, radiation-tolerant memory protection system.
 The approach is based on real code and design patterns from the codebase, combining mathematical error correction, physical memory organization, and advanced redundancy.